 Each cell of the controller archive stores the best controller learned during an individual lifetime.
-The archive thus represents a history of knowledge that was learned in previous generations and can be passed to future generations.
+The archive thus represents a history of knowledge discovered in previous generations that can be passed to future generations.
 It therefore acts as a novel form of \textit{inheritance}.
-In the sense that it stores information learned during an individual lifetime, it shares characteristics with Lamarkian artificial evolutionary systems \cite{jelisavcic2019lamarckian}.
+In the sense that it stores information learned during an individual lifetime, it shares characteristics with Lamarckian artificial evolutionary systems \cite{jelisavcic2019lamarckian}.
 Note that the tuple defining a `type' is deliberately simple.
-However, it should be clear that many different body-plans can be mapped to each single cell, given that for any given combination of sensors and actuators, the robot-skeleton they are attached to can vary enormously in shape and size, and the configuration of organs can also vary.
+However, it should be clear that many different body-plans can be mapped to each single cell, given that for any given combination of sensors and actuators, the robot-skeleton they are attached to can vary enormously in shape and size, and the configuration of components can also vary.
 Given this variation, it might be expected that inheriting a controller of the correct `type' would not necessarily bring much benefit.
-However, it is clear from figure \ref{fig:camet} that shows the compatability score, that in the majority of generations, there is at least one controller with maximum compatability (1.0) while average compatability is at least 0.6.
+However, it is clear from figure \ref{fig:fitness} that shows the best and initial task-performance, that starting from a controller from the archive brings a significant advantage.
 Interestingly, this suggests that there is some generalisation of controllers across a range of body-plans.
 The results shown in the second row of figure \ref{fig:fitness} show that inheriting from the archive bootstraps the learning process, and the size of this effect increases in magnitude as the generations progress.
-It would of course be possible to define each cell using a higher degree of granularity, although there it is reasonable to assume there is a balance to be struck in not making the archive too granular (which at the extreme would map every robot to an individual cell).
-Another way to approach this would be to store multiple controllers per cell, and either try them all, select one at random, or use a clustering or species system to select the most suitable one.